marcusolsson/obsidian-projects/README.md

 ## Contribute

-For more information on how to contribute to Projects, check out [CONTRIBUTE.md](https://github.com/marcusolsson/obsidian-projects/blob/main/CONTRIBUTING.md).
+For more information on how to contribute to Projects, check out [CONTRIBUTING.md](https://github.com/marcusolsson/obsidian-projects/blob/main/CONTRIBUTING.md).
+We appreciate bug reports, feature suggestions, PRs for features or translations, and help with issue triage.

 ## Learn More